Dhruv25nov/CV/README.md

 # Resume
-Resume made using only html
+Resume made using only HTML